-Going green in 2017?
+Going green?
 A number of local juice and smoothie places have sprung up across the Bay Area in recent years, making detoxing, cleansing, and generally getting back on track even easier.

 Urban Remedy's line of all-organic smoothies, juices, and healthy eats can be found all over the Bay Area—from San Francisco to Walnut Creek and Mill Valley.
 Founder Neka Pasquale, who has a background in Chinese medicine and acupuncture, has found a happy balance between health and flavor—indulgent-but-good-for-you favorites such as the mint cacao chip smoothie, no oatmeal cookies, and addictive sour cream and chive kale chips make sticking to your resolutions even easier.
 Check them out at the Ferry Building for a quick and easy treat. // 1 Ferry Building (Embarcadero), urbanremedy.com